devjgm/papers/cpp_civil_time.md

 a month to Jan 31?"
 This is an interesting question because there could be a number of possible answers:

-* Error.
-The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
-This may make sense because there is no single unambiguously correct answer to the question.
+* Maybe March 3 (or 2 if a leap year).
+This may make sense because the operation goes to the equivalent of Feb 31.
 * Maybe Feb 28 (or 29 if a leap year).
 This may make sense because the operation goes from the last day of January to the last day of February.
-* Maybe March 3 (or 2 if a leap year).
-This may make sense because the operation goes to the equivalent of Feb 31.
+* Maybe Error.
+The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
+This may make sense because there is no single unambiguously correct answer to the question.

 Practically speaking, any answer that is not what the programmer intended is the wrong answer.